 - One of the major desirable effects of saponification is seen in fire extinguishers.
 Saponification is used by wet chemical fire extinguishers to convert burning fats and oils into non-combustible soap which helps in extinguishing the fire.
 Further, the reaction is endothermic and lowers the temperature of the flames by absorbing heat from the surroundings.

 - In an undesirable scenario, saponification damages oil paintings.
 In oil paintings, the heavy metals used in pigments react with the oil containing free fatty acids and form soaps.
 This way, the paintings get damaged gradually.

 - Soaps formed are used in everyday life like sodium soaps are used for laundry, potassium soaps are used for cleaning and lithium soaps are used as lubricating greases.
 There are various other soaps which are used for different purposes.

 Uses of Saponification

 - Wet chemical fire extinguishers: To extinguish cooking oils and fats, we use a saponification reaction.
-This is because cooking oils and fats have a flashpoint which is above 37 degrees which render regular fire extinguishers useless.
+This is because cooking oils and fats have a flashpoint which is above 37 degrees which renders regular fire extinguishers useless.

 - Creating hard and soft soaps: By using different types of alkali in the process the type of reaction product can be altered between hard and soft.